A Quick Synopsis of The Cricket in Times Square (Contains Spoilers)

 The story opens with a young boy, named Mario Bellini, working the night shift at his family’s struggling newsstand, down in a subway station.
 While he is trying to sell magazines and old papers to commuters, he hears a strange noise, a chirping sound.
 It is a sound that does not belong down in the subway, or even in New York City.
 Mario follows the sound and finds a small cricket.
 He decides, after some pleading with his mother, that the cricket will be his new pet and live in the newsstand, in a tiny matchbox.

 After Mario leaves for the evening, the cricket, whose name is Chester, pokes his head out of the matchbox to take a look around.
-He meets his first friend, a city mouse, named Tucker.
-The mouse wants to know all about how this tiny cricket ended up in New York, so he scurries back to his drain pipe home, grabs some food for the both of them, and settles down to hear Chester’s tale.
-It turns out that Chester is from the countryside, in Connecticut, and one day he jumped into a family’s picnic basket for a small snack.
+He meets his first friend, a city mouse named Tucker.
+The mouse wants to know how this tiny cricket ended up in New York, so he scurries back to his drain pipe home, grabs food for the both of them, and settles down to hear Chester’s tale.
+Chester is from the countryside, in Connecticut, and one day he jumped into a family’s picnic basket for a small snack.
 He ended up becoming trapped in this basket and transported to New York.
 He was able to get out of the basket at the subway station in Times Square and has been hiding in the corner for a couple days, as he was scared of this loud and busy new environment.